Kright/ScalaGameMath/pga3d/README.md

 * [**Pga3dMotor**](src/main/scala/com/github/kright/pga3d/Pga3dMotor.scala): combination of rotation and linear movement.
 Has 8 fields (scalar, all bivector fields and pseudoscalar), exponent of Pga3dBivector

-To move everything with this classes, you need to call `motor.sandwich(obj)`
+To move everything with these classes, you need to call `motor.sandwich(obj)`

 ```scala
 // Creating a quaternion for rotation between two vectors